-4.1 Students may complain about any aspect of their experience for which the University is responsible, but which does not form part of the delivery, management or assessment of their academic experience.
+- 4.1 Students may complain about any aspect of their experience for which the University is responsible, but which does not form part of the delivery, management or assessment of their academic experience.
 Examples of the sorts of things about which a student might complain would include:

-i) Standard of University accommodation
+- i) Standard of University accommodation

 - ii) Experience of University catering

 - iii) Library Services

-- iv) Experience of Student Services
+- iv) Learning Enhancement Team services

-- v) Experience of an academic related Service such as LTS
+- v) Experience of Wellbeing Service

-- vi) The University's response to the behaviour of fellow students in the University.
+- vi) Behaviour of fellow students in the University.